ishaq/SimplePDF/README.md

 pdf.addView(coverPage)
 ```

-#### Note
-Please note that if you use the above method to render a view to PDF, AutoLayout will **not** be run on it, If your view doesn't rely on AutoLayout, you don't need to worry about anything.
+**Note:** Please note that if you use the above method to render a view to PDF, AutoLayout will **not** be run on it, If your view doesn't rely on AutoLayout, you don't need to worry about anything.
 However, if your view uses AutoLayout to correctly position elements, you **have to** add it to the active view hierarchy.
 You can add to the view hierarchy off-screen, then call `pdf.addView(view)` to render it to PDF.
 But now the view would render as *bitmap*.
 This means any labels will not be selectable as text and they would lose quality if you zoom in (being bitmaps).

+### Customizing Heading and Body Text Formatting
+To customize used in `addH1` ... `addH6` and `addBodyText` functions, you need to:

+1. Subclass `DefaultTextFormatter` and override appropriate methods
+2. Pass instance of your custom subclass to `SimplePDF`'s `init`.

+SimplePDF will now use your subclass instead of `DefaultTextFormatter` to format headings and body text.

+### Other Tasks
+* You can add attributed strings with `addAttributedString(attrString)`.
+These strings are not taken into account when generating table of contents.
+Passing empty string keeps corresponding column empty.
+* You can add text to multiple columns with `addAttributedStringsToColumns(columnWidths: [CGFloat], strings: [NSAttributedString])`.
+This can also be used to create borderless tables.
+Passing empty string keeps corresponding column empty.
+* `addImages(imagePaths:[String], imageCaptions: [String], imagesPerRow:Int = 3)` adds images to pdf.
+It resizes the images uniformly to fit `imagesPerRow` images in available page width.
+Passing nil for image (and empty string for caption) keeps corresponding column empty.
+* `addImagesRow(imagePaths: [String], imageCaptions: [NSAttributedString], columnWidths: [CGFloat])` adds a single row of images using column widths specified.
+Passing nil for image (and empty string for caption) keeps corresponding column empty.

 ## License
 ```